 Different ad platforms use different metrics and dimensions, making it way more complex to compare cross-platform data.
 In 2021, a B2B marketer had to look at data from about 12 different sources on average with email, paid social, and SEO being the top three.

 Jumping from one ad platform to another takes a lot of time and energy.
 And since you can't do this 24/7, you risk missing out on important changes to your clients' marketing campaigns.
 Insights and decision-making are delayed, and marketing investments are wasted on ineffective campaigns.

-As an agency leader, the last thing you want is to get bogged down by day-to-day tasks when you should be optimizing for performance and building relationships.
+As an agency leader, the last thing you want is to get bogged down by day-to-day tasks when you should be optimizing for marketing performance and building relationships.